Ritesh-Sivanathan/easy_gcc/README.md

 # Easy GCC

-## IN PROGRESS: Ability to add additional execution arguments

 ## About
 A small program I made to easily compile and run your C programs with GCC. <br>